subosito/gingerice/README.markdown

 This gem also provides executable which can be executed:

-    % gingerice "Edwards will be sick yesterday"
+    % gingerice "Edwards will be sck yesterday"

     # output :
     #